hackcoderr/EdvoraTask/README.md

 2. Install cert-manager, ingress-nginx and configure them.
 3. Setup a Terraform script to deploy the container in a separate namespace.
 4. Configure the deployment to autoscale at 60% memory usage and 70% CPU usage.
+5. Create a PVC for the deployment with 10GB space and attach.

 **Note: I am setting up this lab on Azure cloud.**
 ## 1. Create a Kubernetes cluster with 2 node pools; 2 nodes each.